How to Add or Remove Remote Desktop Users in Windows 11

 Why is the ‘Select Users’ button greyed out?

-The ‘Select Users’ button is typically greyed out if Remote Desktop is disabled or if you are not logged in with an administrator account.
+The ‘Select Users’ button might be greyed out if Remote Desktop is turned off or if you’re not logged in with an administrator account.
 Ensure you have enabled remote connections in your system settings and that you have the necessary User Account Control (UAC) permissions to modify access lists.

 Was this guide helpful?